grn-it/php-umask-sample/README.md

 # PHP Umask Sample

-Umask subtracts permissions for files and directories on creation.
+Umask function subtracts permissions for files and directories on creation.

 Permission values:
 - **0** = --- no permission